ueman/CampusCardReader/README.md

 Currently supported are the following CampusCards:

-HS Osnabrueck
+-HS Osnabrueck
-Universität Osnabrueck
+-Universität Osnabrueck
-Universität Leipzig
+-Universität Leipzig
+-TU Darmstadt

 In theory the universities contained in the following link should also work: